The 6 Best Klaviyo Alternatives for Ecommerce

 Luckily, when it comes to email marketing for online merchants, there are a plethora of Klaviyo alternatives out there.

 So I’ve compiled the 6 best Klaviyo email marketing alternatives if paying that price isn’t your jam.

 But before we get started, we need to talk about Klaviyo so you can understand how I’ve reviewed each tool:

 All in all, Klaviyo is a very complete tool.
 As with many email marketing tools today, Klaviyo offers a suite of marketing automation features, including email campaigns, text messages, automated workflows, email capture and popups, advanced segmentation, etc.

 When creating campaigns, they include a drag-and-drop interface that allows you to build emails easily.
 While the builder is, overall, user friendly, there are some bizarre elements.

 For example, instead of building a column into an existing content block, you have to add a pre-split block and edit that instead.
+Also, adding unique discount codes isn’t a seamless process.
 Adding products and customizing the email is pretty easy though.

 Klaviyo email automation is where this tool shines: they propose different kinds of flows to experiment with when you’re just getting started, for example your abandoned cart and browse abandonment flows.
 This helps new users get an idea of where they should start.

 With the ability to create detailed automated flows and precise segmentation, there are tons of things Klaviyo can do.

 If there’s one thing that turns more people away from Klaviyo than anything else, it’s Klaviyo’s pricing plans.
 By and large the most expensive tool in this list, pricing can be tricky to work with.

 They offer a free plan up to a meager 250 contacts and 500 email sends per month, with imposed Klaviyo branding.
 If you’re really just getting started, it can work well.
 However, scaling with Klaviyo can get expensive quickly.